pixie-io/pixie/README.md

 ## Get Involved

-Pixie is a community driven project; we welcome your contribution!
+Pixie is a community-driven project; we welcome your contribution!
 For code contributions, please read our [contribution guide](CONTRIBUTING.md).

 - File a [GitHub issue](https://github.com/pixie-io/pixie/issues) to report a bug or request a feature.
 - Join our [Slack](https://slackin.px.dev) for live conversations and quick questions.
 We are also available on the [CNCF slack](https://slack.cncf.io/app_redirect?channel=pixie").